PARENT HANDBOOK

 Our program offers seasonal lessons from our Wildwood Forest School Curriculum as well as an emergent curriculum that flows organically from what nature presents us with that day.
 We have found that creating space for both short, structured lessons as well as a lot of free play and exploration is a good balance for all ages.

-Cedarsong Way essential elements:
+Cedarsong Way essential elements that inspire us:

 1. Commitment to nature immersion regardless of weather